 Filing Deadlines for Personal Injury Cases

-Under Florida Statute § 95.11(3)(a), most injury victims have a four-year statute of limitations on filing their personal injury lawsuits in Florida.
-There are a few exceptions that may shorten or extend this general filing deadline.
+Under Florida Statute § 95.11(3)(a), most injury victims have a four-year statute of limitations for filing their personal injury lawsuits in Florida.
+A few exceptions may shorten or extend this general filing deadline.

-Accordingly, you may have only four years from the date that you suffered your injuries in the drunk driving accident to formally file your lawsuit.
-Although many personal injury cases settle before they ever go to court, you must ensure that you meet the statute of limitations under state law to retain your right to sue.
+An injured person typically has only four years from the date they suffered their injuries in the drunk driving accident to file a lawsuit formally.
+Although many personal injury cases settle before they go to court, you must ensure that you meet the statute of limitations to retain your right to sue.

-Drunk Driving Accidents in Florida
+Drunk Driving Accident Statistics in Florida

-Call us Today for a Free Case Review
+Call Us Today for a Free Case Review

-Devastating injuries from a drunk driving accident can impact you for the rest of your life physically, emotionally, and financially.
-You should not have to be solely responsible for the costs of your injuries if another party’s negligence caused your accident.
+Devastating injuries from a drunk driving accident can impact you physically, emotionally, and financially for the rest of your life.
+You should not have to pay for your medical expenses and other losses if another party’s negligence caused your accident.

 By filing a personal injury case against the drunk driver who harmed you, you could hold them responsible for the losses they caused.
 Don’t settle with an insurance company for less than your case is worth.
 An attorney from the Law Offices of Anidjar & Levine can explain your rights during a free consultation.